Sunday, 9 June 2013

 At the Hours the hymns have the Doxology Jesu tibi sit gloria, Qui Corde fundis gratiam etc. The antiphons from Lauds are sung in the normal sequence at the Hours.
 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii).
 In the short responsory the versicle Qui Corde fundis gratiam is sung.
 The lectio brevis is of the Sunday, Deus autem.

 In the 'liturgical books of 1962' the Octave of the Sacred Heart has been abolished.
-The liturgical colour is green.
-At Vespers on there were no commemorations.
+The liturgical colour of the day is green.
+At Vespers on Saturday there were no commemorations.
 At Compline the psalms of Saturday were sung.
 Mattins is is cut down to a single nocturn of three lessons.
 At Lauds there are no commemorations.
 Prime has the Dominical psalms and Qui sedes etc in the short responsory.
 None of the hymns have the Doxology of the abolished Octave.
 Mass has a single collect and the preface of the Trinity.
 At Vespers the antiphons and psalms of Sunday are sung, there are no commemorations.